synechron-finlabs/quorum-maker/README.md

  - Creating the node configurations
  - Setting up nodes on different machines or containers

-> Note: The steps below are for Ubuntu 16.04.
+> Note: Quorum Maker is tested only on Ubuntu 16.04 and 17.04.
+Other Debian variants may work with slight changes to script.
 If you are using a Windows/Mac, please scroll bottom for the instructions to spin up an Ubuntu 16.04 with Vagrant and VirtualBox.
 After connecting the vagrant box, please follow below instructions.

 # Creating the node configuration for Development use
 *The only prerequisite for Quorum Maker is Ubuntu 16.04.
 The script can automatically install docker and docker-compose if not available.
 Rest of the tools required to run quorum maker is available in the docker image*